Bhuwan-web/go-concurrency-patterns/README.md

 This repository serves as a hands-on learning resource for understanding Go's concurrency features.
 Each module focuses on a specific aspect of concurrent programming, with examples that highlight both the power and potential pitfalls of concurrent code.

+Currently practicing with reference to the book "Concurrency in Go" by Katherine Cox-Buday (O'Reilly).

 ## 📁 Project Structure

 ```